Our staff will respond to your query promptly and provide detailed information to your questions.

 Boat to Gjendesheim.
 Departure by bus from Gjendesheim 17.30, to Oslo Bus Terminal, arrival 22.10.

-Price per person, early indicative price for 2021.
+Price per person, early indicative date and price for 2023.
 Tours depart on several dates during mid summer.
 We can also offer shorter 5 day group tours and tours for different age groups through Jotunheimen.

 In order to participate on tours with the Norwegian Trekking Association you need a membership.
 Membership is NOK 800 or individual membership, and is included in the trip price.
 Reduced rates for family membership is available.
 We can help arrange this for you.